katecpp/katecpp.github.io/_posts/2016-01-17-boost-optional.markdown

 {% endhighlight %}

 If the object was uninitialized, calling the `get()` method or the `->`, `*` operators will result in the assertion.

+#### Conditional constructor

+There is also another way to construct optional objects with the use of special two-arguments constructor: `optional<T>{condition, value}`.
+The first argument is a condition.
+The second argument is an initialization value to be used when the condition is true.
+When the condition is false the object stays uninitialized.

+This method not very useful for the presented case of `getLastObject` since we would repeat the `empty()` check and call the constructor of `Object` unnecessarily (to create the value to be passed as second argument in case the Pool is empty).
+This constructor is useful when the initialization value already exist or it's built-in type, like `int`:

+{% highlight cpp %}
+optional<int> getValue()
+{
+    return optional<int>{condition == true, 5};
+}
+{% endhighlight %}

 ### Summary
 + Boost.optional is designed for the values that can be initialized as well as uninitialized and both situations are normal,